 3. Employment-Related Discrimination, Harassment, and Other Violations

 The Office of Equal Opportunity handles reports of discrimination and harassment in employment or educational opportunity, including sexual harassment complaints involving both students and non-student Covered Persons.
-(Note: student-to-student discrimination and harassment may be reported directly to the Office of Conflict Resolution and Student Conduct Services (CRSCC) at 491-7165).
+(Note: student-to-student discrimination and harassment may be reported directly to the SRC at (970) 491-7165).

 There are two conditions under which the OEO will take steps, either directly with the Impacted Party or through a reporting employee, to provide information about the University’s procedures for filing a complaint: